opensourcecu/opensourcecu.github.io/_posts/2015-08-03-character.md

 layout: post
 title: "Things we like: Upstart"
-excerpt: I once worked in an organization whose CEO repeated in 90% of meetings he attended, “People don’t want auto loans; they want a car.”
+excerpt: I once worked in an organization whose CEO repeated in 90% of meetings he attended, “People don’t want auto loans; they want cars.”
 He also loved making exceptions at the front-line, lending on character over credit score alone.
 legacy: false
 draft: false
 author: